sentomking-hue/pycrtm/README.md

 ----------------------------------------------------------------------------------------

 ## 1. Installation:
-- Dependencies CRTM, h5py, numpy and scikit-build (install those first, if you don't have them.).
+- Dependencies CRTM, h5py, numpy and scikit-build (install those first, if you don't have them).
 Note crtm must be built with the static option (`ecbuild --static`)
 - Configuration
 First modify `setup.cfg` to point to the crtm install location (path underneath should contain `lib/libcrtm.a`).
 ```